AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 - encrypts your traffic and makes contents inaccessible to scammers
 - lets you configure where to use VPN and where not to (exclusions feature)

 The next advantage of AdGuard VPN for iOS is our own VPN protocol.
 It is extremely difficult to detect compared to other VPN protocols, and it is stable even with a poor Internet connection.
-You can [read more here](/general/adguard-vpn-protocol) about the AdGuard VPN protocol.
+[Read more about the AdGuard VPN protocol](/general/adguard-vpn-protocol).

 ## How to use AdGuard VPN for iOS

 To use AdGuard VPN for iOS, first you need to log into your [AdGuard account](https://my.adguard.com/).
 You can sign in directly with your AdGuard account credentials, or via Google, Apple ID, or Facebook (if your AdGuard account was registered using the same email address).

-If you don't have an AdGuard account yet, you will have to create it first.
+If you don’t have an AdGuard account yet, you will have to create it first.

 Using AdGuard VPN is quite easy.
 On the main screen you can see the *Connect* (*Disconnect*) button and the list of available servers (we call them *locations*).
 Each server has its own location (a certain country and a city) and ping indicator.